 With Reverse OCR you can be confident that your test case will be able to successfully select “Français” in the language dropdown and change the display language of your application.
 Continuing for your reader a pleasant read in French on the website, the next verification step in your test case and for you being able to use the regained time for other matters at hand within the software test automation.
 All in one platform TestResults.io.

-NEXT UP: For yet another aspect that makes interactive visual testing such a Winner the no wait element.
-Your test case needs no loner to wait until the transition of re-rendering is completed but instead carries on smoothly.
+NEXT UP: For yet another aspect that makes functional-visual testing such a Winner the no wait element.
+Your test case needs no longer to wait until the transition of re-rendering is completed but instead carries on smoothly.
 How is that possible without any hard-coded waits in your test code?
 Read on here.